sass/sass/proposal/embedded-protocol-2.md

 #### Length Before Compilation ID

-This proposal includes the compilation ID for each request _after_ the length, and includes the size of the compilation ID in the total length.
+This proposal places the compilation ID for each request _after_ the length.
+The length is defined as the length of the protocol buffer plus the length of the compilation ID.

 Another possible approach would be to have the compilation ID first, then the length, and have the length list only the length of the protocol buffer itself.